contentful/slash-developers/docs/android/tutorials/offline-persistence-with-vault.md

 }
 ~~~

 Notice that long value `5RFNQmUj5Y6aAggqAswiqK`?
 That's the ID of the `Story` content type.
 If you already know how to find it, move over to the next section.
-Otherwise, simply log-in to the Contentful web application, hit the `Content Types` button on the top bar, select the desired content type, and copy the last path segment of the URL.
+Otherwise, simply log-in to the Contentful web app, go to your content model, select the desired content type, and copy the last path segment of the URL.

 {: .img}
 ![Story Content Type ID](content-type-id.png)